rafaelxulipa/spryker-b2c-training/README.md

 ```

-You've set up your Spryker B2C Demo Shop and can access your applications.
+You've set up your Spryker B2C Demo Marketplace and can access your applications.

-## Troubleshooting installation of the B2C Demo Shop
+## Troubleshooting installation of the B2C Demo Marketplace

-This section describes the most common issues related to the installation of the B2C Demo Shop.
+This section describes the most common issues related to the installation of the B2C Demo Marketplace.

 For a complete troubleshooting, see [Troubleshooting Spryker installation issues](https://docs.spryker.com/docs/dg/dev/set-up-spryker-locally/troubleshooting-installation/an-error-during-front-end-setup.html).